imtripleq/rnm-character-browser/README.md

 - Browse detailed profiles of Rick and Morty characters.
 - Seamless pagination to navigate through different pages of characters.
 - Dynamic data fetching using Apollo GraphQL.
+- Built using the monorepo method to streamline project management and simplify the setup process.

 ## Live Demo